 I am former digital freedoms advocate now looking after public property and grounds in South England.
 I grew up and studied in Paris, traveled in Europe and across the Atlantic, settled down in Brussels where I spent seven years and eventually moved to the UK in 2013.

-Fourteen years ago I completed my studies with an LL.M in Digital Law followed by an internship at the European Parliament.
+Fifteen years ago I completed my studies with an LL.M in Digital Law followed by an internship at the European Parliament.
 It opened my eyes on the questions at stake in terms of innovation and together at same time, the future of our society.

 Doesn’t creativity drive our world?
 I believe so, and here is where my commitment to understand, highlight and defeat unnecessary barriers to innovation started.